 What is a typical day like for the children?

-In the 3s class the day consists of arrival, free choice explorations (including snack), group time, small groups, and ends with outside play.
-In the Pre K class the day consists of arrival, small group guided explorations, large group meeting, free choice explorations (including snack), and outside play which includes our ending group time.
-On Fridays the Pre K class sits down to eat a family style snack all together.
+In the 3s class, the day consists of arrival, free choice explorations (including snack), group time, small groups, and ends with outside play.
+In the Pre-K class the day consists of arrival, small group guided explorations, large group meeting, free choice explorations (including snack), and outside play which includes our ending group time.
+Some Fridays, the Pre-K class sits down to eat a family style snack all together.

 What will my child do at school?

 Your child will have the freedom to paint, play with water, sand and clay, build with blocks, dress up and pretend, explore play objects that extend math, science and literacy concepts, play with puzzles, practice self-help and social skills, use markers, pencils, crayons and oil pastels, practice writing, read and be read to, use lots of tape and glue, work alone and in a group, dance, sing, spin, slide, climb, swing, create, discover and wonder.